ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 4. Provision fewer instances.
 5. Spread out instances by provisioning to multiple data centers.
 6. Provision smaller instance sizes.
-7. Alter the VSI storage from SAN to LOCAL or LOCAL to SAN.
+7. Alter the instance storage from SAN to LOCAL or LOCAL to SAN.